 The Andes Bridge, which is listed on the National Register of Historical Places, is one of four double-arch bridges in Cowley County, Kansas.
-(The others include the Neer, Rock Creek, and the Fromm bridges—the smaller west arch of the Fromm Bridge was buried by the county to prevent collapse.)
+(The others include the Neer, Rock Creek, and the Fromm bridges—the smaller west arch of the Fromm Bridge is buried, but nevertheless still there.)

 In 1909, Walter Sharp built the Andes Bridge, originally known as the Jordan Bridge, named after the local landholder at the time.
 The Andes Bridge is unique in that it uses two dissimilar arches.
 One arch is a round Roman arch, while the other arch is long and flat.
 It is unclear why this unusual approach to construction was used, but it may have had something to do with characteristics of the bedrock on which the bridge rests.